mmusich/trackingvertexing/_episodes/01-The five basic track variables.md

 - "Accessing information and plot basic variables using ROOT."
 keypoints:
 - "The pre-selection of tracks in MiniAOD also affects the distribution of the track quality parameters."
-- "All tracks are stored in the generalTracks collection in AOD."
+- "All tracks are stored in the `generalTracks` collection in AOD."
-- "In MiniAOD they are accessible in a less straightforward way (packedPFCandidates, lostTracks collection) and not all tracks are available!"
+- "In MiniAOD they are accessible in a less straightforward way (`packedPFCandidates`, `lostTracks` collection) and not all tracks are available!"

 ---